-- 1. Extensive administrative and teaching experience; - 2.
-State of Florida Educational Leadership Certification; - 3.
-Experience working with school or advisory educational boards; - 4.
-Strong managerial capabilities; - 5.
-Knowledge of the needs of student population; - 6.
-Positive evaluations from previous administrative position(s); - 7.
-Letters of recommendation: - 8.
-Excellent communication skills; and - 9.
-Demonstrated capacity to meet and or exceed the Florida Principal Leadership Standards
+- extensive administrative and teaching experience; - State of Florida Educational Leadership Certification; - experience working with school or advisory educational boards; - strong managerial capabilities; - knowledge of the needs of student population; - positive evaluations from previous administrative position(s); - letters of recommendation; - excellent communication skills; and - demonstrated capacity to meet and or exceed the Florida Principal Leadership Standards

-Administrator Evaluations: The governing board will conduct formal administrator evaluations annually (mid-year and end-of-year review) using a Comprehensive Assessment Appraisal System in accordance with the Florida Principal Leadership Standards.
+Administrator Evaluations- The governing board will conduct formal administrator evaluations annually (mid-year and end-of-year review) using a Comprehensive Assessment Appraisal System in accordance with the Florida Principal Leadership Standards.
 The Standards are set forth in rule as Florida's core expectations for effective school administrators.
 There are ten Standards grouped into categories, which can be considered domains of effective leadership.
-The school will use the Florida Consortium of Public Charter Schools Evaluation System, which is aligned to the Florida Principal Leadership Standards and approved by the Florida Department of Education and Broward County Public Schools on May 17, 2013.

-In compliance with the Student Success Act, the administrator's evaluation takes into student growth and instructional practices.
+In compliance with the Student Success Act, the administrator's evaluation takes into account:

-- Performance of Students fifty percent of the school administrator(s)'s evaluation will be based upon the performance of the students.
-While the other fifty percent will be based on instructional practice, professionalism, and job responsibilities. - ❖ Instructional Leadership Leadership standards adopted by State Board of Education, including: performance measures related to effectiveness of classroom teachers, recruitment and retention of effective & highly effective teachers, improvement in the percentage of instructional personnel rated as highly effective & effective, appropriate use of evaluation criteria and other practices that result in student learning growth.
+- 1. Performance of Students fifty percent of the school administrator's evaluation will be based upon the performance of the students assigned to the school over a 3-year period. - Instructional Leadership Leadership standards adopted by State Board of Education, including: performance measures related to effectiveness of classroom teachers, recruitment and retention of effective & highly effective teachers, improvement in the percentage of instructional personnel rated as highly effective & effective, appropriate use of evaluation criteria and other practices that result in student learning growth.

-Professional & Job Responsibilities - Other job responsibilities as adopted by State Board of Education and the Sponsor and may also includes a mechanism to give parents and teachers an opportunity to provide input into the administrator's performance assessment, when appropriate.

-C. Provide a staffing plan for each year of the charter term aligned with the school's projected enrollment as detailed on the cover page of this application.
+- 3. Professional & Job Responsibilities Other job responsibilities as adopted by State Board of Education and the Sponsor and may also includes a mechanism to give parents and teachers an opportunity to provide input into the administrator's performance assessment, when appropriate. - C. Provide a staffing plan for each year of the charter term aligned with the school's projected enrollment as detailed on the cover page of this application.